ccmdi/propsec/README.md

 # Propsec

-A type system for Obsidian to define schemas for your frontmatter.
+Schema enforcement for Obsidian frontmatter.

+Define schemas based on templates or invariants in your vault, add custom reusable types, and more.

 ## Why